Learning

 Everything we think, know, and believe, we learn.
 Our knowledge, skills, habits, attitudes, values, and ideals are learned.
 What aspect of yourself, your family, your culture, your society wasn’t shaped, if not determined, by learning?

-Perhaps the most underappreciated word in our common vocabulary, the ways we commonly define learning profoundly limit the ways we think about educating and parenting:
+Perhaps the most underappreciated word in our common vocabulary, the ways we commonly define learning profoundly limit and misorient the ways we think about educating and parenting:

 Learning, noun